ephemeraHQ/xmtp-inbox-web/README.md

 ## Functionality

+Aurora combines the power of web3 messaging with AI capabilities:

+1. Secure, decentralized messaging using the XMTP protocol
+2. AI-assisted conversations
+3. Web3 wallet integration for user authentication

+### Generative AI.
+Now in your messages.

+You can now directly chat with the world's bleeding edge generative AI models, right in your messages.
+Want to appear more professional to your boss?
+Use the "Tone" setting to sound like a senior executive.
+Want to sound sad but can't care less?
+Use the "Tone" setting to sound like a depressed teenager.
+You can even use it to write your messages for you, if you're too lazy to do it yourself.

 ### Network environment

 By default, the app code in this repo is set to send and receive messages using the XMTP `dev` network environment.
 Use the `XMTP_ENVIRONMENT` variable to change the network the app uses.
 Other available network environments include `production` and `local`.